 What is the maximum number of students you can take per visit?

-The maximum capacity for the Learning Programme is 60 students per day, depending on the size of the ‘bubble’.
-Large parties must divide into smaller groups whilst they are on the Park.
+The maximum capacity for the onsite facilitated Learning Programme is 180 students per day.
+Large parties must divide into smaller groups whilst they are here at Bletchley Park.
 Workshops and guided tours can accommodate up to 30 students.

 How many adults do I need to bring?